abhimanyusood/techblog/_posts/2018-8-22-factory-design-patterns.md

 Do you see the beauty of it?
 No if-else conditions necessary.
 Black box remains a black box.

-Wait, but what the fuck does this diagram have to do with our earlier two design patterns?
+Wait, but what the fuck does this diagram have to do with the magic matra introduced in the beginning of this section?

 Let me redraw the same diagram, but this time, a bit differently -